How to make money as a real estate agent: A guide

 Marry your passion for writing and helping people find their perfect homes by freelance writing for developers and brokers.
 Your writing can help build their websites’ credibility and raise more awareness of the properties available for sale or rent.

-There are many more ways you can make extra money as a real estate agent.
-If you’re already a licensed agent, you can sign up on Airtasker and instantly access real estate gigs such as rental inspection, landscaping, and taking property photos and videos.
+If you’re already a licenced agent, sign up on Airtasker to access real estate gigs such as rental inspection, landscaping, and taking property photos and videos.
 The best part?
-Doing one to two weekly tasks will help you earn a few hundred bucks per month.
+Doing one to two tasks a week could help you earn up to $346 per month!

 Create your profile and start browsing jobs in minutesStart earning now